 The PBV program allows low-income families to live in specific properties with subsidized rents.
-RRHA manages a waiting list due to high interest in the program.
+RRHA manages an active waiting list due to high interest in the program.

 PBV applications are accepted year-round; see the process below.

-PBV participants who have been in good standing for at least one year may be eligible for the Tenant-based voucher program which allows low-income families to live in privately-owned homes with subsidized rent.
+PBV participants who have been in good standing for at least one year may be eligible for a Tentant Protection Voucher which allows low-income families to live in privately-owned homes with subsidized rent.

 Once your application is received, RRHA will confirm your family composition fits the bedroom size of that specific development.

 Accepted applicants are placed on the waiting list.
 Rejected applicants are notified via email.

 If selected to be placed on the waiting list, RRHA is unable to determine or estimate wait time for housing assistance.

 Step 4 – RRHA selects applicant to review eligibility for housing

 Your place on the waiting list is based on the properties you selected and/or the date and time you applied.
 Once your name gets to the top of the waiting list, you will receive an email with instructions and a checklist of required documents.
 You must complete the eligibility packet and provide the documents by a specified deadline.